peymanplvnzd47/OON/README.md

 # Output of the simulator
 In the provided GIF, you can observe how the simulator generates traffic based on the network configuration, following the traffic request matrix in a randomized manner until saturation occurs.

 The GIF illustrates the progressive saturation of links over time.
-As the simulation runs, you'll notice how the distribution of parameters such as gsnr, latency, and bitrate for each connection is depicted in the output.
+As the simulation runs, you'll notice how the distribution of parameters such as GSNR, latency, and bitrate for each connection is depicted in the output.

 <img src="https://github.com/peymanplvnzd47/OON/assets/62776383/598608da-c712-4bd2-8b23-75829edfd69f" width="600" alt="live_evolution">